mjturt/dotfiles/README.md

 + Mail client:          **Mutt**

 There also config files for GNU less, GNU screen, xbindkeys, xinit, GTK, w3m, GIT, GPG, fbterm, vimb, offlineimap, teiler, sxhkd, i3, i3blocks, herbstluftwm, elinks and for pass and buku rofi-frontends.

-### Keybindings

-Software that use vim-like keybindings I have remapped HJKL->JKLÖ (Ö is finnish letter, in same place on US-layout is odiaeresis).

 ![Screenshot](screenshots/screenshot.png?raw=true)